Who’s who

 Liz joined us as a Non-Executive Director in October 2024.

-Following 14 years at Sema Group Plc, Schlumberger, Atos KPMG Consulting and Atos Consulting, Liz founded a micro-consultancy focusing on organisational and team development underpinned by evidence-based interventions.
-She is a qualified coach and Master Strengthscope Practitioner.
+Following 14 years at Sema Group Plc, Schlumberger, Atos KPMG Consulting and Atos Consulting, Liz founded a micro-consultancy focusing on organisational and team development.
+Alongside this, Liz has held research fellow positions at Plymouth University focusing on how local coastal and rural community assets in South Devon and Torbay can support health and wellbeing.

-An experienced Non-Executive Director and Trustee, she successfully guided transformation of Age UK Plymouth including collaboration with local government and health to establish a Short Term Care Centre providing step-up / step-down care as part of the city’s health and social care system.
+An experienced Non-Executive Director and Trustee, she successfully guided transformation of Age UK Plymouth including collaboration with local government and health to establish a Short Term Care Centre.

-Liz is a Fellow of the Chartered Management Institute with a position on the South West Regional Board, Co-Chair of the British Psychological Society South West Branch Committee and Trustee at Citizens Advice Plymouth.
+Liz is a Fellow of the Chartered Management Institute, a member of the British Psychological Society and Trustee at Citizens Advice Plymouth.

-Her interests lie in the value of partnership working for wider societal benefit and the use of strengths-based models of care to co-create agency and wellbeing.
+Her interests lie in the value of partnership working for wider societal benefit and the use of strengths-based models to co-create agency and wellbeing.

-Liz is Chair of the Charity Committee and a member of People Committee.
+Liz is Chair of the Board’s Quality and People Committee and a member of the Audit and Risk, Non-Executive Nominations and Remuneration, and Charity Committees.

 Ashish Ghadiali, Totnes

-Ashish joined us as an Associate Non-Executive Director in October 2024.
+Ashish joined us as an Associate Non-Executive Director in October 2024 and became a substantive Non-Executive Director in September 2025.

 Ashish is a skilled builder of networks and partnerships who, over 20 years, has established a track record in developing innovative structures for change with social and environmental justice at their core.